 • Be sure you have read and are familiar with the current version of trial rules & regulations.

 • Park in designated areas.
-Your trial coordinator will let you know where to park.
+A volunteer will let you know where to park.

 • Potty your dog in designated areas only, and dispose of waste.
 Please be respectful of the facility.